 For those of us north of the border, we have been able to play golf slightly longer than those south of it, however, everyone in the UK has finally being able to taste the great game for a couple of months now.

 Just to get out and hit a golf ball is something the majority of golfers, myself included have taken for granted at times for way too long.
 The only thing stopping us in the past having been prior commitments, ill health or bad weather.

-Why golf has been off limits for so long is beyond me.
+Why golf was off limits for so long is beyond me.
 Even if your favourite fourball tried to hit their shots within two metres of each other, in all probability, that simply would not happen!

-Anyway, personal opinions aside, we have so much to look forward to in 2021.
+Anyway, personal opinions aside, we have so much to look forward to this summer.
 Playing golf again being high on many priority lists.

 Will the opportunity to play golf be enough to satisfy the golfers among us or do we all want more?
 Yes it would be great to shoot lower scores, reduce handicaps and win competitions but just getting out there could and perhaps should be enough.